sourtin/igem15-sw/README.md

 * `circles` -- home the shapeoko (connected to a `/dev/ttyACM*`) and then move the head in a circle of radius 80 and origin (100,100)
 * `serial` -- interact directly with a serial device (e.g. the SO1's marlin firmware via gcode)
 * `shapeoko` -- interact with the shapeoko hardware interface, first calibrates the head and moves it a bit
+* `needle` -- test shapeoko position consistency by punching some paper with a needle at defined points repeatedly

 alternatively, `./test.py` to list tests